 Policy dialogue session on the afternoon of September 25 - Photo: QUANG DINH

-"It is necessary to study bringing Vietnamese specialties such as coffee, durian, and cashew nuts to online and offline platforms, forming a hub for distributing goods from Chongqing to inland areas of China," said Mr. Trinh Huong Dong.
+"It is necessary to study bringing Vietnamese specialties such as coffee, durian, and cashew nuts to online and offline platforms, forming a distribution hub for goods from Chongqing to inland areas of China," said Mr. Trinh Huong Dong.

-Experts believe that if Vietnam applies these strategies effectively, the transition to a high-tech economy will be accelerated, helping the country catch up with and surpass advanced countries in the region.
+Experts believe that if Vietnam applies these strategies effectively, the transition to a high-tech economy will be accelerated, helping the country catch up and surpass advanced countries in the region.

-Mr. Nguyen Quoc Phuong, Deputy Minister of Planning and Investment, said that the five-year and annual plans have outlined specific steps in restructuring the economy.
+Mr. Nguyen Quoc Phuong, Deputy Minister of Planning and Investment , said that the five-year and annual plans have outlined specific steps in restructuring the economy.

-The Prime Minister believes that circular economy is becoming a trend - Photo: QUANG DINH
+The Prime Minister believes that the circular economy is becoming a trend - Photo: QUANG DINH

 Mr. Le Xuan Dinh, Deputy Minister of Science and Technology, also said that the draft Law on Science, Technology and Innovation is being drafted and revised.
 Regarding the draft law, there are fundamental changes in the subjects of regulation.